Naqash14/Hakrawler-AgileWebReconnaissanceforEthicalHackers/README.md

 Feeding data into tools like Burp Suite, ffuf, or nuclei

 🤝 Contribute
 We welcome contributions!
-Whether you're improving output formats, extending protocol support, or enhancing crawling logic—join us in making Hakrawler more powerful and versatile.
+Whether you're improving output formats, extending protocol support, or enhancing crawling logic join us in making Hakrawler more powerful and versatile.